Moving Forward After Redundancy

 “We’ve supported a lot of our current and former students who were made redundant before they came here to study,” said WGU Careers Adviser Neil Pritchard.

 “They initially thought it was dreadful and were naturally upset.
 Then it got them thinking about what they were doing.
-They realised they didn’t like their job or that it wasn’t going anywhere.
+They realised that they didn’t like their job or that it wasn’t going anywhere."

 Careers Wales has a fantastic amount of helpful information here on what your rights are around redundancy, dealing with your emotions, identifying your transferrable skills, improving your job search skills and funding for training.

 WGU’s own careers service can provide advice and resources to people who definitely want to study with us but who would like help in making the correct course choice for them.
 Just sign up as a potential student here.